shoya4000/AoE2DE-Auto-predictions-Streamer.bot/README.md

 ## Input and Output

-On a stream tracked by Spectator Dashboard, when a viewer types #match, a response appears in the chat from the [SpectatorDashboard bot] (https://www.twitch.tv/spectatordashboard "SpectatorDashboard") with info about the currently streaming match, either played or spectated.
+On a stream tracked by Spectator Dashboard, when a viewer types #match, a response appears in the chat from the [SpectatorDashboard] (https://www.twitch.tv/spectatordashboard "SpectatorDashboard") bot with info about the currently streaming match, either played or spectated.

 This project does two things with that response:
 1. The response is parsed into variables that can be used elsewhere: number of players, and the player names, elos, and civs